Curriculum Statement

 • Actively closing gaps in attainment and achievement between students, for all pupil groups; especially students eligible for Pupil Premium, students with special educational needs and disabilities, looked after children and students from minority ethnic groups.

-Please see our Equality Policy for further information on our objectives.
+Please refer to our Equality Policy for more information on our objectives.

 All our students have the best opportunities to maximise their potential through being placed in the most appropriate pathway.

-The majority of our students will follow our main curriculum.
+The majority of our students will follow our core curriculum.

-Students that study the main curriculum may have shown aptitude in several areas of the curriculum, however their current progress suggests that they would benefit from additional lessons in either English or Mathematics as well as focussing on only one language.
+Students who study the core curriculum may have demonstrated aptitude in several areas of the curriculum; however, their current progress suggests that they would benefit from additional focus in either English or Mathematics, as well as a more concentrated study of one language.

 Your best student in Maths may follow our main curriculum offer if they require additional focus on another curriculum area.